The Global Archives of the Ecumenical Institute and Institute of Cultural Affairs

 Starting in 1997, the LEARNING BASKET program is based on four concepts of child development and adult learning research: parents and caregivers are babies’ first and most influential teachers; children learn through play; the first three years of life are critical in a child’s brain development; and any object can be a tool for teaching and learning.

 After a decade of demonstrating transformation in 5th City, Human Development Projects were started in every time zone around the world using a comprehensive development approach (see Human Development Projects).
 More recently in Athens, Georgia, the SWAMP GRAVY production has demonstrated that community transformation can occur with an emphasis on the arts.
-This production, telling the Athens community story, not only Athens, but attracted thousands to hear about it, as far away as the Kennedy Center in Washington, DC.
+The Swamp Gravy production, telling the story of their community, attracted thousands to come to their community as well as being invited to perform at the Kennedy Center in Washington, DC

 What if …